Memory Foam Mattress Ingredients: are the dangers real or exaggerated?

 Although different brands can vary on odor, beware if a company is pitching you “no VOC or VOC free” memory foam, as that is not a plausible product given how memory foam is made.
 A memory foam can be “low VOC” or “free of toxic VOCs”, but as we’ve mentioned before, almost every organic product has odorous properties that are “VOCs”.

 In fact, the Federal Trade Commission recently sued and fined a few companies making the VOC-free claim that could not back it up including Essentia, Relief-Mart/Temp-Flow, and Ecobaby Organics.
-Tempurpedic has also recently been named in a class-action lawsuit, whose plaintiffs allege that the brand wrongly claimed their beds were formaldehyde and voc-free and that some consumers have reported issues.

 The polyurethane used in memory foam beds is the same foam used in most household furniture (like sofas, recliners, and other items with foam).
 Almost all innerspring mattresses also have layers of polyurethane, and similar fire-barrier materials as well.
 If you experience an issue with other polyurethane containing items (like spring mattresses) or have reactions to odors from paint or new furniture, you may experience an issue with high-VOC memory foam as well.